 Why CAPTCHA?

-As frustrating as they sometimes are, they exist for a very important reason.
+As frustrating as they are, they exist for an important reason.

 As with so many things these days, it’s all about spam and spammers.

-There are several scenarios for which CAPTCHAs stem the tide of spam.
+There are several scenarios in which CAPTCHAs stem the tide of spam.

-Spammers have incurred untold millions of dollars of additional cost and burden on website owners and internet users.
+Spammers have incurred untold millions of dollars in additional costs and burden on website owners and internet users.

 CAPTCHAs are one way to keep that from growing out of control.